Photoshop Contest Forum Index - Ask the Experts - Feedback - Making Metal & Glass - Reply to topic

 I understand about the highlight on the ball (I'll work on it with the highlights on the vases per LTZ).
 But can you expand on what you'd do to the glass?
 I don't understand what you mean about the cut out (since I did the vase from scratch).
 Also how would you fix the shadow?
 While I think my shadows are getting better I definitely know they're far from perfect.

 I'll have to go look at that thread on creating shadows as well as the one on lighting.
 Speaking of which anyone want to help pinpoint the light source(s) in this pic?
 I just went by the tut and what I thought looked good.
-Laughing

-Why I do believe it's pants-less o'clock! - Lar deSouza
+_________________ Why I do believe it's pants-less o'clock! - Lar deSouza

 ”The mind is like a parachute, it doesn’t work if it isn’t open.” - Frank Zappa